visgl/luma.gl/docs/api-guide/bindings.md

 Note that buffer mappings need to be defined when a pipeline is created, and all buffers subsequently supplied to that pipeline need to conform to the buffer mapping.

-Example: The `bufferMap` field in the example below specifies that both the `instancePositions` and `instanceVelocities` attributes should be read from a single, interleaved buffer.
+Example: The `bufferLayout` field in the example below specifies that both the `instancePositions` and `instanceVelocities` attributes should be read from a single, interleaved buffer.
 In this example, since no strides are provided, supplied buffers are assumed to be "packed", with alternating "position" and "velocity" values with no padding in between.